even4void/aliquote/content/post/jupyter-kernels-in-vim.md

 I know there are other actions available, e.g. for reevaluating a certain code chunk or clearing current output, but I don't need them often.

-The current Jupyter kernel I installed are common-lisp, haskell,	iclojure, ipurescript, ir, javascript, python3, racket, rust, stata, wolframlanguage13.
+Following the suggestions available on the Jupyter [project wiki], I installed the following kernels: common-lisp, haskell,	iclojure, ipurescript, ir, javascript, python3, racket, rust, stata, wolframlanguage13.
 The hardest part was to get CL kernel working since I kept getting an error with ironclad when using quicklisp alone.
 Finally, everything went fine with [Roswell].

 [neoterm]: https://github.com/kassio/neoterm